Charles Manson: Illness and death

 On January 1, 2017, Manson was being held at Corcoran Prison, when he was rushed to Mercy Hospital in downtown Bakersfield, because he had gastrointestinal bleeding.
 A source told the Los Angeles Times that Manson was very ill, and TMZ reported that his doctors considered him "too weak" for surgery that normally would be performed in cases such as his.
 He was returned to prison on January 6, and the nature of his treatment was not disclosed.
 On November 15, 2017, an unauthorized source said that Manson had returned to a hospital in Bakersfield, but the California Department of Corrections and Rehabilitation did not confirm this in conformity with state and federal medical privacy laws.
 He died from cardiac arrest resulting from respiratory failure, brought on by colon cancer, at the hospital on November 19.

 Three people stated their intention to claim Manson's estate and body.
 Manson's grandson Jason Freeman stated his intent to take possession of Manson's remains and personal effects.
 Manson's pen-pal Michael Channels claimed to have a Manson will dated February 14, 2002, which left Manson's entire estate and Manson's body to Channels.
 Manson's friend Ben Gurecki claimed to have a Manson will dated January 2017 which gives the estate and Manson's body to Matthew Roberts, another alleged son of Manson.

-In 2012, CNN ran a DNA match to see if Freeman and Roberts were related to each other and found that they were not.
-According to CNN, two prior attempts to DNA-match Roberts with genetic material from Manson failed, but the results were reportedly contaminated.
 On March 12, 2018, the Kern County Superior Court in California decided in favor of Freeman in regard to Manson's body.
 A funeral service was held for Manson on March 17, 2018, after which Freeman had his remains cremated and scattered on a California hillside.